wolfgangr/SDM2rrd/docs/config.md

 No chance to manually keep that in sync ....
 There is loads of default expansion implmented.

 General approach: Fill some PERL hash with individual values, and let a default filler running over it at the end.
-This is preferrably done at at distinguished visible place in the config-whatever.pm files, not hidden in the worker scripts.
+This is preferrably done at  distinguished visible places in the config-whatever.pm files, not hidden deep in the worker scripts.

 ## handling counter register structure

 SDM 630 is a beast that knows much more than just kWh.
 There are close to 200 registers.
-see (./docs/SDM630_MODBUS_Protocol.pdf)
-RTFM ...
-SDM-Manual ... cut'n-paste .... libreoffice calc .... what do I want? ...->  goes to:
+[RTFM](./docs/SDM630_MODBUS_Protocol.pdf)  ... cut'n-paste .... libreoffice calc .... what do I want? ...->  goes to:

 ### `SDM630proto-usage.csv`
 ... which ist (infrequently) maintained using vi.